 In respect of this application 3 x site notices were displayed in front of the site along Pelham Crescent and Pelham Arcade and an advert placed in the local paper.
-1 letter of support was received.
-The reasons for supporting the proposed works are that:-
+2 letters of objection and 1 letter of support were received.